Gowtham-J/Device-Manager-coding-challenge/README.md

 ### Limited device allowance

 - The application only allows a limited device up to 10 devices only where cannot be added no more

+### Log Out

+Which will be directed to a login page